geshan/geshan.github.com/posts/2016-08-25-number-laraconeu-2016-was-a-great-experience-overall.md

 1. How to avoid database migration hell - which was good
 1. Varnish For PHP Developers - that was a bit of too much code still good
-1. One Box Doesn't fit all - by Frank which was a different way at looking at scalability, still, it was a great talk.
+1. One Box Doesn't fit all - by Frank which was a different way at looking at [software scalability](/blog/2020/12/software-scalability/), still, it was a great talk.

 ### Conference Day 2